simonchatts/hashmash/README.md

 ## Implementation

-The algorithm is a simple use of English letter [trigrams](https://en.wikipedia.org/wiki/Trigram), so may not work so well for other languages.
-The `-d` flag displays a basic pre-classification that may be handy if you're looking further at this.
+The `-d` flag might be handy if looking at the implementation - this highlights in green those substrings that pass the basic pre-filter, but that aren't categorized as hashes by the actual trigram algorithm.